OSI (Open Systems Interconnection) is a reference model for how applications communicate over a network.

 IT professionals use OSI to model or trace how data is sent or received over a network.
 This model breaks down data transmission over a series of seven layers, each of which is responsible for performing specific tasks concerning sending and receiving data.

-The main concept of OSI is that the process of communication between two endpoints in a telecommunication network can be divided into seven distinct groups of related functions, or layers.
-Each communicating user or program is at a computer that can provide those seven layers of function.
-So in a given message between users, there will be a flow of data down through the layers in the source computer, across the network and then up through the layers in the receiving computer.
-The seven layers of function are provided by a combination of applications, operating systems, network card device drivers and networking hardware that enable a system to put a signal on a network cable or out over Wi-Fi or other wireless protocol).
+The main concept of OSI is that the process of communication between two endpoints in a network can be divided into seven distinct groups of related functions, or layers.
+Each communicating user or program is on a device that can provide those seven layers of function.

 The seven Open Systems Interconnection layers are:

 Layer 7: The application layer: Enables the user (human or software) to interact with the application or network whenever the user elects to read messages, transfer files or perform other network-related activities.
 Web browsers and other internet-connected apps, such as Outlook and Skype, use Layer 7 application protocols.